razznblue/assertiveness/README.md

 # 🚀 Assertiveness Training
-A helper tool to practice speaking more clearly in a consice manner.
+A helper tool to practice speaking more clearly in a concise manner.
 Improve your assertiveness!!
 Displays a random topic for you to talk about.

+## How To Use
+A topic and image is shown to you on the screen.
+Talk about the topic for the selected amount of time.
+When the timer runs out, the app will automatically display a new one.
+You can do this by yourself or with a partner!
+The timer is also customizable.

 ## Routes
  - `/api/topic` - Returns a random topic from DB
  - `/api/process/names` - Processes any new names added to the list.
 Include an optional `size` parameter to specify the number of topics to process at a time.
+You can add a new name to the list [here](./data/topics.ts).

 ## Topics
 topics are processed from a file, to the database, setting the image by utilizing the unsplash apis.
 On the home page, it calls the db for a random topic displaying it to the user along with the image.